 From Ramadan markets to guided tours, here’s how you can make full use of the Holy Month.

-For a more intimate experience of Ramadan, consider joining the Dubai Souks Iftar Tour.
+For a more intimate Ramadan experience, consider joining the Dubai Souks Iftar Tour.
 This four-hour guided tour with Frying Pan Adventures offers a glimpse into the rich history and traditions of Dubai’s historic souks.
 Begin your journey in the back alleys of Deira, where communal pavement iftars bring together locals and visitors alike.
 Explore the Spice Souk, filled with exotic flavours and vibrant colours, before crossing the creek on an abra.
-Learn about the traditions and stories behind each dish, connecting with the local community on a deeper level.
+Learn about the traditions and stories behind each dish, and connect more deeply with the local community.
 Starting at AED 472.50, book your slots now.

 Ramadan in the UAE